 The Molina Family Latino Gallery, National Museum of American History

 It will be more than a decade before the opening of a National Museum of the American Latino, the latest Smithsonian museum signed into law in late 2020.
 But the Smithsonian Latino Center's curators offer a preview with the opening of ¡Presente!
 A Latino History of the United States, a 4,500-square-foot exhibition space documenting centuries of Latino heritage and culture in the U.S..
 Among the show's 200 artifacts will be a refugee raft used by those fleeing Cuba, a dress worn by Salsa queen Celia Cruz and a registration form for enslaved people in Puerto Rico.
-(May 2022).
+(Early Summer 2022).

 Powerful Partnerships: Civil War-Era Couples, National Portrait Gallery